aretext/aretext/docs/customization.md

 Aretext allows you to define custom menu items to run shell commands.
 This provides a simple, yet powerful, way to extend aretext.

-You can add new menu commands by editing the YAML config file at `~/.config/aretext/config.yaml`:
+You can add new menu commands by editing the config file:

 ```
 - name: custom-menu-rule